 - Grand Boulevard Park – the green space on Grand Boulevard in the area between East 13th Street and East 19th Street.

 - Kings Mill Walk Park – the eastern section of the park between Harbourside Place and Fell Avenue (so east of the dog park).

 - Mahon Park – the area west of the track behind the Fen Burdett bleachers.

 - Ray Perrault Park – just in the northwest corner of the park at East 15th Street and Moody Avenue not far from Grand Boulevard.

 - Shipbuilders’ Square – the plaza area in front of the Pipe Shop on the east side of the Tap and Barrel Restaurant in Lower Lonsdale.
-(Note: Shipyards Live takes place on select Fridays and Saturdays in August and September of 2021.
+(Note: Shipyards Live took place on select Fridays and Saturdays in August and September of 2021.
+In 2023, the Shipyards Night Market happens on Fridays in the summer.
 On those days there is live music, but also a beer garden, during which time you can only drink alcohol in the area that you have purchased from the beer garden.)

 - Victoria Park – only on the west side of the park near Lonsdale Avenue and West Keith Road.

 - Waterfront Park – most of the park near Lonsdale Quay, on both the north and south sides of the train tracks (but not at the playground or on the paved walking path areas).